mnz1988/stable-diffusion-guide/README.md

    Inside the script, you will choose either your prompt or your negative prompt to make a matrix of, and whether the variable terms should be put at the start or the end.

-   Here is a comparison using the negative prompts I showed you [much earlier ▲](#prompt) in this guide.
+   <a name="matrixneg"></a>Here is a comparison using the negative prompts I showed you in [Prompts ▲](#prompt).
 We can see how EasyNegative affects the image, as well as how the rest of the prompt affects the image, then both together:

    ![Prompt matrix of anime negative prompt sections](images/promptmatrix1.png)
    ![Prompt matrix of photorealistic negative prompt sections](images/promptmatrix2.png)